Sangju: Economy

 The economy of Sangju is traditionally agricultural.
 Agriculture remains an important sector, as 40% of the city's residents are engaged in farming.
 Sangju has the largest number of farming households of any district in South Korea, and the most agricultural land of any district in North Gyeongsang.

 The area has been famed for sericulture (silk production) since Silla times.
-Currently 243000 m2 of land are engaged in silk production, bringing in about 434 million won annually.
+Currently 243000 m2 of land are employed for silk production, bringing in about 434 million won annually.
 In addition, numerous other cash crops are farmed in the area.
-The most important agricultural product is rice, in the production of which Sangju is 7th in the country, with 169.13 km2 in production yielding 162.9 billion won.
+The most important agricultural product is rice, of which the city Sangju produces the seventh most in the country, with 169.13 km2 in production yielding 162.9 billion won.
 Other important products include grapes, apples, pears, and cucumbers.

-Sangju today is an important regional center of industry and commerce as well, exerting a significant economic effect on neighboring areas.
+Sangju today is an important regional center of industry and commerce as well, having a significant economic impact on neighboring areas.
 This is facilitated by its strong transit connections (see Transportation, below).
-Also, Sangju tries to keep up agricultural section with some specialized and traditional products such as dried persimmon and fruits raised in high altitude.
+Sangju’s agricultural output also includes some specialized and traditional products such as dried persimmon and fruits raised at high altitude.